solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         and StoreId between 2000 and 4000
     ```

-This query took **X#** seconds to execute

 We will now a add a secondary non-clustered index on the `StoreId` column.

     ```sql
     CREATE INDEX Store_Index on wwi_perf.Sale_Index (StoreId)
     ```

 The creation of the index, as well as the indexing process takes a few minutes to complete.
-Now when we run the query, we notice a considerable improvement in execution time of **X#** seconds, a direct result of adding the secondary nonclustered index.
+Now when the query is run, there is a considerable improvement in execution time, a direct result of adding the secondary nonclustered index.

 ### 3.2.2.
 Ordered Clustered Columnstore Indexes